 Written analysis documenting peer selection rationale and key insights

-Discounted Cash Flow (DCF) modeling
+Discounted Cash Flow (DCF) Modeling

 This Skill builds discounted cash flow models with proper WACC calculations, scenario toggles, and sensitivity tables.